leuka-art/Building-up-to-a-transformer/README.md

 Models Implemented

-X is the data matrix with each row being a set of input data. y is the number of rings for the corresponding features.
+X is the data matrix with each row being a set of input data.
+The data is standardised. y is the number of rings for the corresponding features.
 For OLS X has a 1s column on the left.

 Ordinary Least Squares